-Notice of the cancellation of the course or section shall be given by the Dean to the unit member by telephone where feasible and shall be posted on the bulletin board no later than the commencement of the first class.
+Notice of the cancellation of the course or section shall be given by the c.
+Equivalencies

+Dean to the unit member by telephone when feasible and shall be posted on the bulletin board no later than the commencement of the first class.

-In the event that a course is cancelled after the first class meeting, the unit member assigned to the class shall be paid an amount equal to the proportion of the unit member's rate of compensation (as fixed by Article VII) that the number of classes actually taught represents in relation to the number of classes scheduled for the entire session.
+In the event that a course is cancelled after the first class meeting, the unit member(s) assigned to teach the class shall be paid an amount equal to the proportion of the unit member's rate of compensation (as fixed by Article VII) that the number of classes actually taught represents in relation to the number of classes scheduled for the entire session.